 We believe in order to best accomplish our mission of healing with men and their families, we should try to “walk the walk” as an organization, to work together in the same spirit of caring, acceptance and cooperation that we promote with our clients.
 Having a team that communicates openly at many levels allows us to do this.
 Our team consists of our board of directors, our clinical associates and our administrative staff.
 Several of our team members wear more than one hat.
 Let’s introduce them.

-Brother Robb Carter, MSW – Co-Director and Clinical Coordinator, Anger Management and Domestic Violence Programs
+Robert E. Carter Jr., (Brother Robb), MSW – Executive Director and Clinical Coordinator, Anger Management and Domestic Violence Programs

-Brother Robb is a Co-Director of MCGC and Clinical Coordinator for our Anger Management and Domestic Violence Programs.
+Robert E. Carter Jr., (Brother Robb) is a Director of MCGC and Clinical Coordinator for our Anger Management and Domestic Violence Programs.
 He began his professional career working at Thomas Jefferson Community Mental Health Center (later to become CATCH, Inc.).
 After a decade of employment within the community mental health system, he transitioned to the Institute of Pennsylvania Hospital working primarily with very distressed youth and adults.
 Here he introduced the use of therapeutic games as intervention strategies for behavioral change.
 In the early nineties, he began counseling men and youth working to eliminate abusive behavior in their relationships.

 As a part time lecturer at the University of Pennsylvania School of Social Policy and Practice and Graduate School of Education Brother Robb’s research centers on healing from racial trauma; understanding white supremacy /racism; and teaching African and African-American history and culture.
 He is also a performance artist and lifetime board member of Women Organized Against Rape.